jaideraf/docker-idzebra/README.md

 To see the versions installed, use:

-- `docker run --rm jaideraf/idzebra:22.04 idzebra-config-2.0 --version`
+- `docker run --rm jaideraf/idzebra:24.04 zebraidx -V`

-- `docker run --rm jaideraf/idzebra:22.04 yaz-config --version`
+- `docker run --rm jaideraf/idzebra:24.04 yaz-client -V`